PragerU: Reception

-According to a 2019 report in the Los Angeles Times, PragerU videos have been watched more than 2 billion times and were becoming a staple on college campuses.
-In its 2020 annual report, PragerU stated that its videos have received over 4 billion lifetime views.
+According to a 2019 report in the Los Angeles Times, PragerU videos have been watched more than 2 billion times.
+In its 2022 annual report, PragerU stated that its videos have received over 7 billion lifetime views.
 PragerU has ranked highly in influence compared to other free-market advocacy organizations, such as Reason and National Review.
 Vanity Fair said PragerU "packages right-wing social concepts into slick videos" and that PragerU was "one of the most effective conversion tools for young conservatives."

 Sociologist Francesca Tripodi has studied PragerU's marketing and messaging for the nonprofit Data & Society.
 She found that PragerU relies on search engine optimization and "suggested content" to market its videos.
 She noted that PragerU was popular among the respondents in her study and that they all either liked or shared PragerU videos on Facebook.
 Tripodi argued that PragerU allows viewers to dabble in content that "makes connections to" the alt-right's talking points.
-In this way, viewers identifying as mainline conservatives gain "easy access to white supremacist logic".
+In this way, viewers identifying as mainline conservatives gain "easy access to white supremacist logic."
 She also demonstrated an algorithmic connection on YouTube between PragerU, Fox News, and alt-right personalities.

-A Buzzfeed News article published in 2018 attributed PragerU's success to the quality of its production values compared to similar outlets and to its use of popular presenters with established audiences.
+A BuzzFeed News article published in 2018 attributed PragerU's success to the quality of its production values compared to similar outlets and to its use of popular presenters with established audiences.
 The article also noted that it had received comparatively little attention from news and media analysts due to PragerU's lack of coverage of topical issues, such as Donald Trump.